ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 # Install Heketi on RHEL (aka "native" install)

 This section describes the installation of Heketi on RHEL.
 Heketi and the Heketi client will be running directly on the VM rather than in Kubernetes pods.

+See [Managing Volumes using Heketi](https://access.redhat.com/documentation/en-us/red_hat_gluster_storage/3.3/html/administration_guide/ch05s02) for Red Hat documenation on the Heketi installation and configuration.

 Heketi 5.0.0 is installed using the GlusterFS 3.13 yum repository.